PEXANE2/azure-docs.tr-tr/articles/sql-database/sql-database-copy.md

 ---
 title: Veritabanı kopyalama
-description: Aynı sunucuda veya farklı bir sunucuda var olan bir Azure SQL veritabanının işlemsel olarak tutarlı bir kopyasını oluşturun.
+description: Create a transactionally consistent copy of an existing Azure SQL database on either the same server or a different server.
 services: sql-database
 ms.service: sql-database
 ms.subservice: data-movement